-Taha Bat, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Hematology and Oncology.
-He specializes in bone marrow failure syndromes, clonal hematopoiesis, platelet disorders, and cancer-related venous thromboembolism (VTE).
+Taha Bat, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Hematology and Oncology.
+He specializes in bone marrow failure syndromes, clonal hematopoiesis, platelet disorders, and cancer-related venous thromboembolism.

-Originally from Istanbul, Tyrkey, Dr. Bat earned his medical degree at Hacettepe University and completed a residency in internal medicine at Northeast Ohio Medical University in Rootstown, Ohio.
-He then received advanced training in bone marrow syndromes through a fellowship at the Cleveland Clinic Foundation and in hematology and oncology through a fellowship at the University at Buffalo/Roswell Park Comprehensive Cancer Center.
+Originally from Istanbul, Turkey, Dr. Bat earned his medical degree at Hacettepe University and completed a residency in internal medicine at Northeast Ohio Medical University in Rootstown, Ohio.
+He then received advanced training through fellowships in bone marrow syndromes at the Cleveland Clinic Foundation and hematology and oncology at the University at Buffalo/Roswell Park Comprehensive Cancer Center in New York.

 At UT Southwestern, he serves on the Department of Internal Medicine's Racial Equity, Diversity, and Inclusion (REDI) Committee.